Developing Program SLOs

-- Some programs have external standards that course and program SLOs must align with regardless of the number (i.e. Culinary Arts is accredited by the American Culinary Federation).
+- Some programs have external standards that course and program SLOs must align to, and it is these external standards that determine the number of learning outcomes (i.e. Culinary Arts is accredited by the American Culinary Federation).

 Writing program SLOs is very similar to writing course-level SLOs.
-Keep the SLOs focused on the students (what will the student be able to do?) as opposed to the teacher (what will be taught?)
+Ensure that the PSLOs are focused on the students (what will the student be able to do?) as opposed to the teacher (what will be taught?)

 Make sure that the program SLO is something that is readily observable and assessable – in other words, build in assessment from the beginning.
-Don’t create a program SLO that you can’t envision a way to observe or evaluate or that requires data that you won’t be able to access.
+Don’t create a program SLO that you can’t envision observing or evaluating or one that requires data that you won’t be able to access.